gatsbyjs/gatsby/README.md

 // When deployed to example.github.io/your-project/ this will return "/your-project/"
 ```

-Set the prefix in your config file e.g. `linkPrefix = '/your-project'`

-Then finally when building your site run `gatsby build --prefix-links`
+Then finally, when building your site, run `gatsby build --prefix-links`

 The built site is now in `/public`.
 These files need copied to your
 `gh-pages` branch and committed and pushed.
 You can do this manually or